JEverhart383/SmilesApp/README.md

 # SmilesApp
-This repo contains HTML and JS files for an app that uses the Flikr open API to search photos.
+This repo contains HTML and JS files for an app that uses the Flickr open API to search photos.